therealnv6/dotfiles/README.md

 # dotfiles

-these are my personal dotfiles, should work flawlessly on any other system as long as you have all of the required dependencies.
+these are my personal dotfiles, should work flawlessly on any other system as long as you have all of the required dependencies. most of it is based on [fakecarbon](https://github.com/therealnv6/fakecarbon.conf), take a look at that project for further information and credits.

 # dependencies